 Step 1.
-Assessme ent - all cattle on farm Lameness Body condition Cleanliness Hair loss, lesion injury e.g. broch Mastitis Cattle needin respiratory di Cattle needin (e.g. euthana on score ons, swelling and oken tails g further care (e.g. isease) g immediate care sia/hospitalisation) Assessed across all groups on farm, including cows, calves, fattening animals, bulls, the hospital pen and animals, due to leave the farm.
-From observations record if: No animals affected Individual animals affected Less than a third of the animals affected Less than half of the animals affected More than half of the animals affected (predominant across assessed animals) Step 2.
-Assessme ent - sub group Lameness Body condition Cleanliness Hair loss, lesion injury e.g. brocess Mastitis Cattle needin respiratory di Cattle needin (e.g. euthana) on score ons, swelling and oken tails g further care (e.g. isease) g immediate care sia/hospitalisation) Select a sub group based on level of concern.
+Assessment - all cattle on farm

+Lameness Body condition score Cleanliness Hair loss, lesions, swelling and injury e.g. broken tails Mastitis Cattle needing further care (e.g. respiratory disease) Cattle needing immediate care (e.g. euthanasia/hospitalisation) Assessed across all groups on farm, including cows, calves, fattening animals, bulls, the hospital pen and animals, due to leave the farm.
+From observations record if: No animals affected Individual animals affected Less than a third of the animals affected Less than half of the animals affected More than half of the animals affected (predominant across assessed animals)

+Step 2.
+Assessment - sub group

+Lameness Body condition score Cleanliness Hair loss, lesions, swelling and injury e.g. broken tails Mastitis Cattle needing further care (e.g. respiratory disease) Cattle needing immediate care (e.g. euthanasia/hospitalisation) Select a sub group based on level of concern.
 If no group is of concern select the largest, easily accessible group.
 Assess a sample of randomly selected animals.
 A minimum sample of 20 cows or if less than 20 animals in the group, all animals should be assessed.
-When possible or if there is concern about the welfare status of the herd/subgroup a larger sample should be assessed based on sample table below. (sample size selection to be further agreed by control bodies) Based on that sample report if No animals affected Less than a third of the animals affected Less than half of the animals affected (predominant across assessed animals) Records measure es 5.a.
-Somatic Cell (8.
-Mortality Count • From records.
+When possible or if there is concern about the welfare status of the herd/subgroup a larger sample should be assessed based on sample table below. (sample size selection to be further agreed by control bodies) Based on that sample report if No animals affected Individual animals affected Less than a third of the animals affected More than half of the animals affected (predominant across assessed animals)

+Records measures Records measures

+Somatic Cell Count Mortality • From records.